lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 then set `datasource.process_all=True` in your docker run command.

+.. _ref-docker-network-traffic-same-region:

 Network traffic
 ---------------

 Please ensure that the bucket and the instance running the Lightly Docker are in the same cloud region (S3, Azure) or zone (GCS).
 E.g. if you are using S3, have the instance running in `eu-central-1` and the bucket also in `eu-central-1`.
-If the region or zone are note the same there can be **additional transfer costs** and **degraded transfer speeds**.
+If the region or zone are not the same there can be **additional transfer costs** and **degraded transfer speeds**.
 Please consult the pricing page of your cloud provider for more details (`S3 <https://aws.amazon.com/s3/pricing/>`_,